Refusing A BAC Test after a DUI Arrest in Pennsylvania

 If you were arrested for DUI and refused to submit to chemical testing, you should contact a criminal defense attorney as soon as possible.
 Ciccarelli Law Offices defends clients against drunk driving charges in such Chester County communities as West Chester, West Goshen, Phoenixville, Coatesville, Easttown, and West Caln.

-We also help people in surrounding area like Lancaster County, Montgomery County, and Delaware County as well as the greater Philadelphia area.
-You can call our firm today at (610) 692-8700 to receive a free consultation.
+We also help people in surrounding areas like Lancaster County, Montgomery County, and Delaware County as well as the greater Philadelphia area.
+You can call or contact our firm today at (610) 692-8700 to receive a free consultation.